iszczesniak/cpp/memory/index.md

 In the past, the C++ Standard Committee considered the garbage collection support, but dropped it for performance reasons.
-Nowadays, C++ requires no garbage collection since it offers advanced container support and the smart pointers, which automatically destroy data when needed (which could be considered a form of garbage collection).
+Nowadays, C++ requires no garbage collection since it offers advanced container and smart pointer support, so that data are automatically destroyed when necessary (which could be considered a form of garbage collection).

 # Data and their location